bitvijays/PhD-Resources/Misc/4_B_PhD_WP_Writing_Paper.md

 ### Title and Author

+#### Title

+The title should be the fewest possible words that adequately describe the content of the paper.

+Titles can be long and descriptive:

+- Linear-Time External Multipass Sorting with Approximation Guarantees

+or short and sweet:

+- Approximate External Sort

+Here's a middle-of-the-road length, plus a cute name that sticks in people's minds:

+- Floosh: A Linear-Time Algorithm for Approximate External Sort

+Remember that

+- thousands of people will read the title of the paper, every though only a few may read the whole paper.
+- also that the indexing and abstracting services depend on the accuracy of the title.

+#### Author

 Papers begin with their title and information about authors including name, affiliation, and address.

 The front matter of a paper may also include other elements.

 - One is acknowledgements, which alternatively may follow the conclusions.
 - Another element is a collection of search terms, keywords, or key phrases - additional terminology that can be used to describe the topic of the paper.

 ### Abstract

+A well-prepared abstract enables readers to identify the basic content of a paper quickly and accurately, to determine its relevance to their interests, and thus to decide whether they need to read the paper in its entirety.

+The abstract should

+- state the principal objectives and scope of the investigation,
+- describe the methodology employed,
+- summarize the results, and
+- state the principal conclusions.
-An abstract is typically a single paragraph of about 50 - 200 words. concise summary of the paper's aims, scope, and conclusions.
+- concise summary of the paper's aims, scope, and conclusions.

 Irrelevancies, such as minor details or a description of the structure of the paper, are usually inappropriate, as are acronyms, mathematics, abbreviations, or citations

+It should never give any information or conclusion that is not stated in the paper.
+It should not exceed 250 words.
+In other words, the abstract should be designed to define clearly what is dealt with in the paper.

 Many abstracts follow a five-element organization: